loopbackio/loopback.io/pages/en/contrib/functional-area-owners.md

 - /functional-area-owners/
 ---

-**Missing ownership for strong-error handler, strong-docs, apidocs-strongloop.com**

-{%include note.html content= "Data for this table is from [fa-owners.yml](https://github.com/strongloop/loopback.io/tree/gh-pages/_data/fa-owners.yml).
+{% include warning.html content ="This page is outdated, and does not accurately reflect current status.
 " %}

+Data for this table is from [fa-owners.yml](https://github.com/strongloop/loopback.io/tree/gh-pages/_data/fa-owners.yml).

 {% for category in site.data.fa-owners %}
   <h2>{{category[0]}}</h2>